astorfi/Deep-Learning-NLP/README.rst

 ============

-The purpose of this project is to introduce a shortcut to developers and researcher for finding useful resources about TensorFlow.
+The purpose of this project is to introduce a shortcut to developers and researcher for finding useful resources about Deep Learning for Natural Language Processing.

 -----------
 Motivation